Technical Privacy Metrics: a Systematic Survey: Privacy Metrics

 \subsubsection{(Relative) Loss of Anonymity}

-Loss of anonymity describes the amount of information that can be learned about a set of anonymous events $X$, given a set of observed events $Y$, for the least private distribution of $X$~\citep{chatzikokolakis_anonymity_2007}.
-The metric is based on mutual information (Section \ref{metric:mutual_information}), and finds the least private distribution by taking a maximum over all possible distributions of $X$.
+Loss of anonymity describes the amount of information that can be learned about a set of anonymous events $X^*$, given a set of observed events $Y$, for the least private distribution of $X^*$~\cite{chatzikokolakis_anonymity_2007}.
+In an anonymity protocol for example, $X^*$ indicates a user's sending profile and $p(y|x^*)$ describes the probability that the output $y$ is produced by the anonymity protocol, given a specific user input $x^*$.
+To characterize the worst-case behavior of the anonymity protocol, the metric computes the maximum mutual information (Section \ref{metric:mutual_information}), i.e., the maximum amount of information that can leak from the anonymity protocol, over all possible distributions of user sending profiles.

 Relative loss of anonymity extends loss of anonymity by taking into account that the adversary has access to certain revealed information $Z$.
-Instead of mutual information, this metric is based on conditional mutual information (Section \ref{metric:conditional_mutual_information}).
+Instead of mutual information, this metric is based on conditional mutual information (Section \ref{metric:conditional_mutual_information}) and indicates the maximum amount of information that can leak from a privacy mechanism over all distributions of anonymous events $X^*$, given observations $Y$ and prior knowledge $Z$.

-\subsubsection{Maximum information leakage}
+\subsubsection{Maximum Information Leakage}

 Maximum information leakage modifies mutual information to consider only a single realization of the random variable $Y$.
-It quantifies the maximum amount of information about private events or data $X$ that can be gained by an adversary observing a single output $y$~\citep{du_pin_calmon_privacy_2012}.
+It quantifies the maximum amount of information about private events or data $X^*$ that can be gained by an adversary observing a single output $y$, where the maximum is taken over all possible outputs~\cite{du_pin_calmon_privacy_2012}.
+In communications, for example, maximum information leakage can refer to the amount of information the adversary gains by observing a single message, taking the maximum information gain over all possible messages that the adversary could observe.